Romans-I-XVI/Roku-gameEngine/README.md

 ##### Play() as Void
 After setting up your game, call this method to execute it.
 ##### End() as Void
 This will end your game.
+All existing instances will be destroyed before exiting (meaning onDestroy() will be called).
 ##### Pause() as Void
 This will pause your game.
 Note: all instances that have _pauseable = false_ will continue to execute.
 Also keep in mind that onDrawBegin, onDrawEnd, and onDrawGui are _always_ executed even when the game is paused.
 ##### Resume() as Dynamic